George VI: Second World War

-In 1940, Winston Churchill replaced Neville Chamberlain as prime minister, though personally George would have preferred to appoint Lord Halifax.
+In 1940, Winston Churchill replaced Neville Chamberlain as prime minister, though personally the King would have preferred to appoint Lord Halifax.
 After the King's initial dismay over Churchill's appointment of Lord Beaverbrook to the Cabinet, he and Churchill developed "the closest personal relationship in modern British history between a monarch and a Prime Minister".
 Every Tuesday for four and a half years from September 1940, the two men met privately for lunch to discuss the war in secret and with frankness.
-George related much of what the two discussed in his diary, which is the only extant first-hand account of these conversations.
+George VI related much of what the two discussed in his diary, which is the only extant first-hand account of these conversations.

-Throughout the war, George and Elizabeth provided morale-boosting visits throughout the United Kingdom, visiting bomb sites, munitions factories, and troops.
-George visited military forces abroad in France in December 1939, North Africa and Malta in June 1943, Normandy in June 1944, southern Italy in July 1944, and the Low Countries in October 1944.
+Throughout the war, George VI and Elizabeth provided morale-boosting visits throughout the United Kingdom, visiting bomb sites, munitions factories, and troops.
+The King visited military forces abroad in France in December 1939, North Africa and Malta in June 1943, Normandy in June 1944, southern Italy in July 1944, and the Low Countries in October 1944.
 Their high public profile and apparently indefatigable determination secured their place as symbols of national resistance.
 At a social function in 1944, the Chief of the Imperial General Staff, Field Marshal Alan Brooke, revealed that every time he met Field Marshal Bernard Montgomery, he thought Montgomery was after his job.
-George replied: "You should worry, when I meet him, I always think he's after mine!"
+The King replied: "You should worry, when I meet him, I always think he's after mine!"

 In 1945, crowds shouted "We want the King!" in front of Buckingham Palace during the Victory in Europe Day celebrations.
 In an echo of Chamberlain's appearance, the King invited Churchill to appear with the royal family on the balcony to public acclaim.
-In January 1946, George addressed the United Nations at its first assembly, which was held in London, and reaffirmed "our faith in the equal rights of men and women and of nations great and small".
+In January 1946, George VI addressed the United Nations at its first assembly, which was held in London, and reaffirmed "our faith in the equal rights of men and women and of nations great and small".